kakatcy/pro-mern-book/README.md

      - The paths in a Link are always absolute, it doesn't support relative paths.
      - The `NavLink` allows us to highlight the currently active navigation link.

+4. Nested Routes
+     - nested routes: the beginning part of the path depicts one section of a page, and based on interaction with that page, the latter part of the path depicts what's shown additionally in the page.
+     - used `NavLink` to highlight the selected issue.